digital-cargo/good-practice-truck-preadvice/README.md

 - The GHA then provides the transportMovements for the different docs and the different pieces according to their nature (e.g. PER, COOL, DGR).
 - During the execution of this sequence, the "ACTUAL" timestamps are added to the transportMovement.

-The specific sequence of actions per TruckPreAdvice then is as follows:
+The specific sequence of actions per TruckPreAdvice is as follows:

-Step 1: The trucker is to provide the shipment data and request the QDO-Service at the GHA

 ```mermaid
 sequenceDiagram